This Teriyaki Chicken Stir Fry is an easy dinner recipe that you need in your life!

 And that’s how this Chicken Teriyaki Stir Fry came about!

-First, let’s start with the teriyaki sauce.
+Let’s talk Chicken Teriyaki Stir Fry ingredients!
+First, let’s dive into the ingredients that makes up the delicious teriyaki sauce.
 This is my tried and true way of making my homemade teriyaki sauce.
 It is simple, easy and has that umami flavor thanks to a special ingredient we incorporated:

 - Soy sauce – Kikoman is my favorite brand to use when making Japanese food.